 As the day began to wind down, we went to the Star Wars show that we signed up for in the morning.
-It was marvellous.
-The kids were given Jedi robes and light sabres and taught moves by older Jedis.
+It was marvelous.
+The kids were given Jedi robes and light sabers and taught moves by older Jedis.
 Then they were taken to a spaceship temple.

 Disney being a pro that it is ensured that the kids got a full look and feel of Darth Vader coming out of the space temple with his evil sister.

 True to the promise, each kid got a chance to combat with Darth Vader – from big ones down to the toddlers.
 Most kids were tense around Darth Vader but he had a sense of humor – it was so fun to watch!

 Not all rides work throughout the year.
 Unfortunately, Thunder Railroad and Pirates of the Caribbean were shut during our visit.
 We skipped Haunted Mansion deliberately.
 Since we had managed to do most other rides, we decided to do the Hyperspace mountain again.
 The crowds dwindle by evening and move to other sections of the park.
 So, it was a breeze getting in and out of this coveted ride.